0xseljarida/Inception/NOTES.md

 ## a · Container vs Virtual Machine

-**So containers exist for density and isolation**, not to replace VMs.
+**Containers exist for density and isolation**, not to replace VMs.

 | | Virtual Machine | Container |
 |:--|:--|:--|